Pickersgill/Qbert/README.md

 AND

-What tpyes of agent behaviour might be good for minimising these metrics?
+What types of agent behaviour might be good for minimising these metrics?

 ## The Solution

 To simulate this problem we first need to define some physics:

     + The agents are situated in a bounded 2-dimensional plane.
     + Time moves in discrete unit steps.
 We called these Unit Time Steps, UTS.
     + After each UTS the agent receives a set of observations from the environment.